-- Go whale watching or other summer cruises.
+- Go whale watching or other water cruises.

-- Go to nearby beaches, lakes, or ponds, where you can layout and relax or go kayaking or paddling.
+- Relax at nearby beaches, lakes, or ponds, or for the more adventurous you can go kayaking or paddling.

 You'll fall in love with Boston in the Fall.
 It is the time of the year where the foliage starts to change colors, which fills the city and the New England region with bright colors of red, yellow, and orange.
-In addition to the beautiful leaving turning, you'll want to check out the amazing things going on in and around the city, including:
+In addition to the beautiful array of colors, you'll want to check out the amazing things going on in and around the city, including:

 - Haunted tours for those who love a fright!
 Especially in historic Salem, MA.

-- Visit special exhibits at Museum of Fine Arts.
+- Visit special exhibits at the Museum of Fine Arts.

 - Rent a bike and explore the city.

 - Check out special events and festivals that occur throughout the city.

 Winter in Boston can be quite cold and snow events sometimes slow the city down.
 However, that does not have to stop you from checking out the awesome things that still go on!
 Some of these include: